► Hybrid-only new HR-V driven in the UK

 So, what are its USPs?
 A proper hybrid powertrain, mainly (rare to find in a baby crossover) and practicality over almost everything else.
 So has Honda succeeded?

 Is it hybrid only?

-Yes, and it's essentially a mildly more powerful version of the hybrid powertrain seen in the Jazz supermini, comprising a 1.5-litre naturally aspirated petrol engine, a lithium-ion battery and two e-motors.
-The on-paper stats don't scream excitement: 129bhp, 10.6sec to 62mph (making it slower than the Jazz with almost the same powertrain) but that's not the point.
+Yes, and it’s essentially a mildly more powerful version of the hybrid powertrain seen in the Jazz supermini, comprising a 1.5-litre naturally-aspirated petrol engine, a CVT, a lithium-ion battery and two e-motors.
+The on-paper stats don’t scream excitement: 129bhp, 10.6sec 0-62mph (making it slower than the Jazz with almost the same powertrain) but that’s not the point.

 It works differently to other conventional hybrids by doing away with a planetary gearbox (which is a setup Toyota and Lexus uses), which Honda claims improves efficiency from the powertrain.
 It also means that, for the most part, the HR-V feels like it’s driving on e-power, with all the throttle responsiveness and silent running that entails.

 In the UK, there are three HR-V trims: Elegance (from £26,960), Advance (from £29,210) and Advance Style (from £31,660).
 Every HR-V has a nine-inch infotainment system, heated front seats, keyless go, all-round parking sensors and a reversing camera.
 Advance adds a clever air diffusion system for the air-con that blows air around the car and not directly into your face (or hands, or feet…), heated steering wheel, wireless phone charger and a hands-free tailgate.
 Advance Style is all about tarting up the way the HR-V looks, including a slightly weird, almost Russian flag-like motif in the grille.

 Speaking of the grille, by default it’s body coloured, but there’s a black pack that – you guessed it – turns it and other key elements of the exterior a gloss black.